poole/lanyon/submitting.md

 ## Important Information

 - The ICLR Venue is currently **not yet open**.
 We will announce when the venue opens, expected around Dec.
 10th.
-- The submission deadline for your blog post is **January 7th, 2022 A0E**.
+- The submission deadline for your blog post is **January 7th, 2022 AoE**.
 - The review process will conclude on **March 25th, 2022**
 - More details on how to add accepted submissions to our blog will be released closer to the end of the review process.